TheMetalCode/ruby-stack/README.md

 Alternative (especially for Windows): Use [Ruby Installer for Windows](http://rubyinstaller.org/downloads/) to get Ruby 2.2.4

-Once you have Ruby on your machine some how some way, clone this gist, then:
+Once you have Ruby on your machine some how some way, clone this repo, then:

 ```
 gem install bundler